Comparison of near-UV continuous light sources

 Fingerprints strongly absorb UV.
 By touching the surface of a UV fluorescent tube (or any other UV light source or UV-pass filter) you are likely to create UV-dark spots and to reduce its efficiency.
 You can remove skin oils with a very diluted solution of dishwater detergent in water.
 Ethyl- or propylalcohol can also be used, but not the mixtures of alcohol and oils used for skin rubbing (they are likely to make things much worse).
 Alcohols and solvents may damage the external coating of fluorescent tubes and some types of plastics.

-If extensive use as a UV-A source is planned, I would investigate whether it is possible to use a glass filter to eliminate UV-C and most UV-B. This would substantially reduce any health risk.
+If extensive use as a UV-A source is planned, I would investigate whether it is possible to use a glass filter on the lamp to eliminate UV-C and (unless necessary for photography) most UV-B. This would substantially reduce any health risk.
 In this context, Pyrex is reported to absorb UV-C, and could be a cheap filter for this purpose.
-It is, however, transparent to UV-B and longer wavelengths.
+It is typically transparent to UV-B and longer wavelengths, unless pigments have been added.

 In the visible range, this lamp produces a moderate amount of bluish/purplish light.

 This is a type of fluorescent lamp meant to be used in reptile terraria.
 Some reptiles need moderate amounts of UV-B to remain healthy, and these lamps are designed for this purpose (see this site for an extensive discussion, as well as general information on UV and artificial UV sources).
 They produce also reasonable amounts of UV-A. The above specimen is new, but only a small portion of the tube lights up, near the base of the tube.
 This does not improve even when the tube is left on for an extended time.
-I am inclined to think that this specimen is defective.
+According to descriptions on the web, this is normal and does not indicate a defective lamp.
 This type of lamp has a built-in electronic starter, and needs only an ordinary bulb socket.

 Also this type of lamp fits in a normal bulb socket.
 The dark coating is on the external side of the tube, and appears to be delicate and easily scratched.